NCI-CISNET/tcp-model-code/README.md

 probabilities by age, gender, and birth-cohort.
 It has been adapted from a previous US model, known as the CISNET Smoking History Generator Population Model (Tam et al., 2021).
 The TCP Model estimates the long-term potential impacts of policies on smoking prevalence and mortality outcomes.

-The accompanying code evaluates the impacts of Tobacco 21 (T21) policies, which raise the minimum legal age of cigarette purchase to 21.
-For more details, see:
+The accompanying code evaluates the impacts of three tobacco control policies: cigarette taxation, smoke-free air laws, and tobacco control expenditures.
-*	US Tobacco 21 policies and potential mortality reductions by state (pending publication)
+It simulates the effects of each policy at the state level.

 # Methodology